Option pricing in exponential L\'evy models with transaction costs: The model

 \subsection{Hamilton-Jacobi-Bellman Equation}

-We present the HJB equation associated to the singular stochastic optimal control problems described before.
-These problems are called singular because the controls $(dL(t),dM(t))$ are allowed to be singular with respect to the Lebesgue measure $dt$.
-A rigorous derivation of the following equation can be found in \cite{FlemingSoner} and \cite{OksendalSulem}.
-The HJB equation associated with the singular control problems (\ref{max_probl0}) and (\ref{max_probl1}) is a variational inequality:
+We present the HJB equation associated to the singular stochastic optimal control problem described before.
+This problem is called singular because the controls $\{(L_t,M_t)\}_{t \in [t_0,T]}$ are allowed to be singular with respect to the Lebesgue measure $dt$.
+The derivation of the HJB equation for singular control problems can be found for instance in \cite{FlemingSoner}.
+We assume without proving that the value function (\ref{max_probl1}) satisfies the dynamic programming principle.
+The HJB equation associated to (\ref{max_probl1}) is the following variational inequality:

-for $(t,b,y,s) \in [t_0,T] \times \SI^j$ and $j=0,w,b$.
-The boundary conditions are given by Eqs. (\ref{max_probl0}) and (\ref{max_probl1}).
-The main difference between this model and the previous models in the literature is that this HJB equation is a partial integro-differential equation (PIDE), which involves an additional integral operator.
-The presence of this non-local operator implies that we need to define the lateral conditions not only on the boundary of the solvency region, but also beyond.
-This is given by the condition
+for $(t,b,y,s) \in [t_0,T] \times \SI$ and $j=0,w,b$.
+The terminal boundary conditions are given by Eq. (\ref{max_probl1}) at time $T$.
+Since this HJB equation is a PIDE, the non-local integral operator implies the definition of lateral conditions not only on the boundaries of the solvency region, but also beyond: